romitbhandari17/chatbot-with-langchain/README.md

-# Chatbot with PDF as Input using Open AI Models and Langchain
+# Chatbot with PDF/CSV as Input using Open AI Models and Langchain

 This is a chat application that leverages the power of Langchain conversational retrieval chain to provide conversational responses with access to a data source either PDF or CSV.
 Typically, following steps are followed:
-- The Input data source is first converted to text file, divided into chunks using langchain Recursive Character TextSplitter.
+- The Input data source is first converted to text, divided into chunks using langchain Recursive Character TextSplitter.
-- Then a vector index generated using OpenAI embeddings model and the chunks created.
+- Then a Vector Index generated using OpenAI embeddings model and the chunks created.
-- Finally, the vector index is stored in a local file or variable.
+- Finally, the Vector Index is stored in a local file or variable.
-- When a question is asked, using Conversational Retrieval Chain mechanism of Langchain, answers are provided using the index created in the last step.
+- When a question is asked, answers are provided using the Index created in the last step and Conversational Retrieval Chain mechanism of Langchain.

 ## Features